Sheldon Fox Lecture at UPENN

 Rafael Moneo, Josep Lluis Sert Armand Gruntch & Almut Ernst

-Shelly passed away in 2006.
-In his honor, KPF sponsors the Shelly Fox Lecture Series at the University of Pennsylvania.
+Shelley passed away in 2006.
+In his honor, KPF sponsors the Sheldon Fox Lecture Series at the University of Pennsylvania.